Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Passive ETFs.
 Also known as indexed ETFs or index funds, these funds aim to replicate the returns of a specific index or benchmark.
 For example, you may want to invest in a fund that tracks the performance of the S&P 500 or the Dow Jones Industrial Average.

 • Managed ETFs.
-Aim to outperform the market or a particular index to generate higher returns according to a human adviser’s investing strategy.
+Aim to outperform the market or a particular index to generate higher returns according to a human advisor’s investing strategy.
 These generally come with a higher level of risk and usually have higher management fees.

 Quick steps to invest in ETFs